-In 2000, the Bachelor of Science in Allied Heath Technologies Program was established as a joint program with University of Medicine and Dentistry of New Jersey - School of Health Related Professions (UMDNJ-SHRP).
-Majors offered include: Diagnostic Medical Sonography, Nuclear Medicine, Respiratory Care, and Vascular Technology.
+In 2000, the Bachelor of Science in Allied Heath Technologies Program was established as a joint program with University of Medicine and Dentistry of New Jersey - School of Health-Related Professions (UMDNJ-SHRP).
+Majors offered included: Diagnostic Medical Sonography, Nuclear Medicine, Respiratory Care, and Vascular Technology.

-In the spring of 2001, a Transition Program was approved by the Curriculum Committee, the faculty and the College Educational Policies Committee.
-A registered nurse with a Bachelor's degree in another field who wishes to pursue a Master of Science in Nursing degree may take the transition program as a prerequisite to matriculating into the MSN program.
+In the Spring of 2001, a Transition Program was approved by the Curriculum Committee, the faculty, and the College Educational Policies Committee.
+A registered nurse with a bachelor's degree in another field who wishes to pursue a Master of Science in Nursing degree may take the transition program as a prerequisite to matriculating into the MSN program.

-In 2004, the Doctorate in Physical Therapy program was established in collaboration with the University of Medicine and Dentistry of New Jersey - School of Health Related Professions (UMDNJ-SHRP).
+In 2004, the Doctorate in Physical Therapy program was established in collaboration with the University of Medicine and Dentistry of New Jersey - School of Health-Related Professions (UMDNJ-SHRP).
+(Now incorporated with Rutgers University).

-In Fall 2006, the Doctor of Nursing Practice was approved by the Council of University/College Presidents of NJ and the Commission of Higher Education.
+In the Fall of 2006, the Doctor of Nursing Practice was approved by the Council of University/College Presidents of NJ and the Commission of Higher Education.
 The first DNP class was admitted in Spring 2007.